downlinko/downlinko.github.io/_posts/development/git/2018-09-08-download-install-git-windows.md

 This guide has everything you need to start with [Git](https://git-scm.com/){:target="_blank"}.

-So if you want to download and install Git on Windows, you’re in the right place.
+So if you want to **download and install Git on Windows**, you’re in the right place.

 Keep reading…